-- a.
-Written work demonstrating engagement with at least two Areas of Inquiry - b.
-Exploring as a creator and as a performer
+a.
+Written work demonstrating engagement with at least two Areas of Inquiry Inquiry other than those adopted for Experimenting with music b.
+Exploring as a creator and as a performer focused through at least two Areas of Inquiry other than those adopted for Exploring music in context in a local and global context: